 What is Premier Medical Group doing to ensure a healthy and safe environment for patients and staff during the outbreak of COVID-19?

 We have been working with local and state health departments and following the latest CDC guidelines to ensure a healthy and safe environment for patients and staff.
-Premier offices are monitoring patients’ temperature and masking appropriate patients as they enter the waiting room.
+Premier offices are monitoring patients’ temperature and requiring that all patients and staff be masked at all times.
 We are also practicing social distancing and sanitizing all surfaces on a frequent basis

 Premier is also offering Telemedicine appointments for our patients so that they can have access to their providers from the comfort of their own home.
 Please call your provider’s office for more information on Telemedicine.